Using the Command Line Interface¶

 INFO creating pgbackrest include directory

-INFO creating pgbackrest repository path
+INFO creating pgbackrest repository backups and archive directory

 INFO creating common pgbackrest directories